LaXHeXLuX/Trimmer/README.md

 ### Prerequisites
 - Blender 2.80 or later
 ### Installation
-- Download the ZIP folder (no ZIP folder yet!
-Clone the repository and zip it yourself :) )
+- Download the ZIP folder of the latest stable release
 - Launch Blender
 - Go to __Edit__ -> __Preferences__ -> __Add-ons__
 - Click the top-right dropdown menu and select _Install from Disk..._